Introduction to Arithmetic Groups: Representations of compact groups

-\begin{proof} ($\Rightarrow$) To avoid technical problems, let us assume $H$ is discrete.
-The set of means on $\Cbdd(H)$ is obviously nonempty, convex and invariant under left translation \csee{SetOfMeans}.
+\begin{proof} The set of means on $\Cbdd(H)$ is obviously nonempty, convex and invariant under left translation \csee{SetOfMeans}.
 Furthermore, it is a weak$^*$ closed subset of the unit ball in $\Cbdd(H)^*$ \csee{MeansCpct}, so it is compact by the Banach-Alaoglu Theorem (\cref{BanachAlaogluThm}).
-Therefore, the amenability of~$H$ implies that some mean is left-invariant \csee{FPNonSep}.
+Therefore, the amenability of~$H$ implies that some mean is left-invariant.
+(Actually, there is a slight technical problem here if $H$ is not discrete: the action of~$H$ on $\Cbdd(H)$ may not be continuous in the sup-norm topology, because continuous functions do not need to be uniformly continuous.) \end{proof}

+\begin{rem} With a bit more work, it can be shown that if $H$ is amenable, then there is a left-invariant mean on $\LL\infty(H)$, not just on $\Cbdd(H)$ \csee{MeanLinfty}.
+Therefore, $\Cbdd(H)$ can be replaced with $\LL\infty(H)$ in \fullcref{AmenEquiv}{Mean}.
+Furthermore, there exists a mean on $\LL\infty(H)$ that is \defit[mean!bi-invariant]{bi-invariant} (both left-invariant \emph{and} right-invariant) \ccf{DiscreteBiInv}. \end{rem}